Orthorexia Nervosa: When Clean Eating Becomes an Obsession

 If you’re constantly stressed about only eating certain types of foods and avoiding others, this is not healthy for your mind or body.
 Often the severity of stress that women regularly expose themselves to when following rigid food rules is more harmful for their health than any food they could possibly eat.

-Orthorexia Help and Eating Disorder Treatment
+Orthorexia Treatment and Eating Disorder Help

 If you are struggling with these things, please know that you are not alone and that there is hope for living a life that allows you to be free from overwhelming food rules and the anxiety that often comes with them.